-The inspector noted the staff team is stable; the manager was appointed and started in March 2018 with recruitment in progress for one team leader vacancy.
+The inspector noted the staff team is stable.
 The staffing arrangements enable the agency to provide familiar staff to service users who like staff continuity.

 The inspector reviewed the agency's training matrix and training records maintained for individual staff members; those viewed indicated that staff had completed relevant training.
 Records of training and staff feedback indicated that staff attend a range of training necessary to meet the individual needs of service users.
 The organisation has a system of requiring staff to complete annual update training in key subject areas.
 The organisation has a learning and development team to assist managers to ensure that learning objectives have been met, and to identify and plan future learning needs.